valancej/NIST-SP-800-190/README.md

 This section can be achieved with Network Tools, Active Directory, and human input/controls.
 No use for Anchore here.

 ## Conclusion

+The NIST SP 800-190 details the best ways to counter the security risks that are presented with container and image usage.
+Organizations should focus implementing the relevant sections of this document with the correct automation and tooling in order to fulfill their compliance requirements.